Fit for royalty (like you), the knit ruffle on this challenging knit shawl pattern makes it worth the hassle.

 The project was added to your Craft Projects.

-This beautiful Princess Shawl from Red Heart Yarn was inspired by Princess Kate, who was seen wearing one very similar.
+This beautiful Princess Shawl from Red Heart Yarn was inspired by Princess William of Wales (or Catherine Duchess of Cambridge), who was seen wearing one very similar.
 A knitted shawl is a great fashion staple, as it's great to wear year round and can easily be dressed up or dressed down.

 - RED HEART® “Soft Yarn®”: 4 balls 9523 Dark Leaf

 - Knitting Needles: 5mm [US 8] circular needle, 32” long

 NOTE: Ruffle is worked in two pieces to keep the number of stitches on needle from becoming difficult to manage.